miquelflorensa/miquelflorensa.github.io/examples/cnn/resnet18-cifar10.md

 | **TAGI** |      65.9      | 13.8  |       50        |  16   |
 |    BP    |       -        | 14.0  |       160       |  128  |

-?> The table above compares the classification accuracy with the results from [Osawa et al.](http://proceedings.mlr.press/v28/wan13.pdf) where both approaches use the same CNN architecture with 3 convolutional layers (32-16-8) and a fully connected layer with 64 hidden units.
+?> The table above compares the classification accuracy with the results from [Osawa et al.](https://www.researchgate.net/publication/333650027_Practical_Deep_Learning_with_Bayesian_Principles) where they use a Resnet18 trained with backpropagation.